FEBRUARY IN THE GARDEN

 - Be on the lookout for fungal infections like fairy ring, dollar spot and brown patches.

-- Check tree ties and standard rose ties for tightness and strangulation.
+- Check tree ties and standard rose ties for tightness and strangulation after the spring and summer growth.

-- Take cuttings of soft wooded herbs and shrubs.
+- Take cuttings of soft wooded herbs and shrubs for planting out in autumn and spring.

-- Keep ponds clean and trim back excessive plant growth.
+- Keep ponds clean and control excessive plant growth in and around them.